275RR-Public/LivingStream-python/README.md

   - NVIDIA GPU (1000 series or better, excluding the newest 5000 series) for approximately an 8x performance increase
   - AMD GPUs are NOT currently supported

 **WARNING**: Running the application on a CPU instead of a NVIDIA GPU will noticeably degrade the experience.
+When selecting "Live Mode" in the LivingStream Object Tracking app, the app will display "cpu" or "cuda" (Nvidia GPU) to notify you of the resource being used.

 ---